alexanderkotsev/gp-ogc-api-features/tg.md

 This section describes the requirements a Web API must fulfill in order to be compliant with both ‘OGC API – Features’ and INSPIRE requirements for download services.
 ### Main principles

-- The landing page of the Web API `(path = /)` corresponds to a distribution of one INSPIRE data set
+- The Web API provides download access to one INSPIRE data set.

 EXAMPLE two data sets (with their own metadata records), one on buildings and one on addresses - two landing pages